C++ set empty

 Example 2

-Let's see a simple example to check whether set is empty or not:
+Let's examine a basic example to verify if a set is empty or not:

 #include <iostream>